-Another example of natural analog computing is provided by the genetic regulatory networks that control the behavior of cells, in multicellular organisms as well as single-celled ones (Davidson 2006).
+Another example of natural analog computing is provided by the genetic reg-ulatory networks that control the behavior of cells, in multicellular organisms as well as single-celled ones (Davidson, 2006).
 These networks are defined by the mutually interdependent regulatory genes, promoters, and repressors that control the internal and external behavior of a cell.
 The interdependencies are mediated by proteins, the synthesis of which is governed by genes, and which in turn regulate the synthesis of other gene products (or themselves).
-Since it is the quantities of these substances that are relevant, many of the regulatory motifs can be described in computational terms as adders. subtracters, integrators, etc. Thus, the genetic regulatory network implements an analog control system for the cell (Reiner 1968).
+Since it is the quantities of these substances that is relevant, many of the regulatory motifs can be described in computational terms as adders, sub-tracters, integrators, etc. Thus the genetic regulatory network implements an analog control system for the cell (Reiner, 1968).

 It might be argued that the number of intracellular molecules of a particular protein is a (relatively small) discrete number, and therefore that it is inaccurate to treat it as a continuous quantity.
 However, the molecular processes in the cell are stochastic, and so the relevant quantity is the probability that a regulatory protein will bind to a regulatory site.
 Further, the processes take place in continuous real time, and so the rates are generally the significant quantities.
-Finally, although in some cases gene activity is either on or off (more accurately: very low), in other cases it varies continuously between these extremes (Hartl 1994, pp. 388-390).
-Indeed, electronic analog circuit design is proving to be a valuable model for synthetic biology circuits at the DNA, RNA, protein, and small molecule levels (Teo et al. 2015).
-Knowledge and tools for the design, simulation, analysis, and implementation of electronic analog circuits can be applied in synthetic biology to the design of molecular circuits that are efficient and robust in spite of stochastic effects.
+Finally, although in some cases gene activity is either on or off (more accurately: very low), in other cases it varies continuously between these extremes (Hartl, 1994, pp. 388-90).

 Embryological development combines the analog control of individual cells with the sort of self-organization of populations seen in social insects and other colonial organisms.
-Locomotion of the cells and the expression of specific genes are controlled by chemical signals, among other mechanisms (Davidson 2006; Davies 2005).
-Thus, PDEs have proved useful in explaining some aspects of development; for example, reaction-diffusion equations have been used to describe the formation of hair-coat patterns and related phenomena (Camazine et al. 2001; Maini and Othmer 2001; Murray 1977; see ▶ "Reaction-Diffusion Computing").
-Therefore, the developmental process is governed by naturally occurring analog computation.
+Locomotion of the cells and the expression of specific genes is controlled by chemical signals, among other mechanisms (Davidson, 2006; Davies, 2005).
+Thus PDEs have proved useful in explaining some aspects of development; for example reaction-diffusion equations have been used to describe the formation of hair-coat patterns and related phenomena (Camazine et al., 2001; Maini & Othmer, 2001; Murray, 1977).
+Therefore the developmental process is governed by naturally occurring analog computation.